paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-005-property-management.md

     (ii) any Alaska Native regional or village corporation established pursuant to the Alaska Native Claims Settlement Act ([43 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) et seq.).

-  (C) The term “local educational agency” has the meaning given that term in section 8013 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7713](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7713&num=0&edition=prelim)).
+  (C) The term “local educational agency” has the meaning given that term in section 7013 of the Elementary and Secondary Education Act of 1965.

   (D) The term “institution of higher education” has the meaning given that term in section 101(a) of the Higher Education Act of 1965 ([20 U.S.C.
 1001(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)).